cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/core-concepts/middleware.md

 1. `CollectMiddleware`
 2. `SubscribeMiddleware`.

-They are smart contracts with logic executed before and after `profile creation`, `collect` and `subscribe` happens.
+They are smart contracts with logic executed before and after `collect` and `subscribe` happens.

 <!-- Currently we support `PaidCollect` and `PaidSubscirbe` where users need to pay ERC20 token to collect a content or subscribe to a profile.
 We also support `PermissionedCollect` where the creator of the content specifies a whitelist. -->